Heritage - 16: A Walk in the Woods, 2. Wanstead Park and Wanstead Flats

 The Palladian mansion stood 275 yards east of the ornamental lake known as 'The Basin' near the golf course club house, a remnant of the 18th Century stable yard.
 The cricket ground is on what would have been the front lawn, the nearby St Mary's church its private chapel.
 The entrance to the Overton estate was where Blake Hall Road (A1008) passes the western end of Overton Drive.
 A pair of capped pillars with Sir Richard Child's cipher visible)

-Come on, let's take a look around - to the vista
+Come on, let's take a look around.
+Come with me to the vista

 Pevsner's guide to Britain's architectural gems takes you to the east side of London, England, including Josiah Child's ill-fated Wanstead Park House.
 Nothing remains of the house, although the folly still stands as a museum - staffed by Friends of Wanstead Park volunteers - to chart the history of the estate from Saxon times.
 The cover picture on the book is of Child's family chapel on Overton Drive, Wanstead.
-Stable buildings to the east of the chapel belong to Wanstead Golf Club along with much of the estate to the south of Overton Drive.
+Stable buildings to the east of the chapel now belong to Wanstead Golf Club along with much of the estate to the south of Overton Drive.
 A housing estate occupies the land between here and the A12 (Colchester road) as far as the Redbridge roundabout.
+Let Bridget Cherry and Charles O'Brien take you through the history of the estate and premises

 Today, the grounds of Wanstead House as a public park